 Running your company and your life

-The Happy, Healthy Nonprofit by Beth Kanter and Aliza Sherman.
-Inspirational guide with real-world suggestions how to make your life and your organization heathier.
+- The Happy, Healthy Nonprofit by Beth Kanter and Aliza Sherman.
+Inspirational guide with real-world suggestions how to make your life and your organization healthier.

 - The Freelancer’s Bible: Everything You Need to Know to Have the Career of Your Dreams – On Your Terms by Sara Horowitz.
 Guidance on contracts, insurance, setting fees, taxes, marketing yourself and much more.

 - Becoming a nonprofit –Minnesota Council of Nonprofits walks through all the steps involved on a state and federal level